liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 The `ant deploy` target builds a `.war` file with your changes and copies them to the auto-deploy directory inside the Liferay installation.
-When the server starts, it detects the `.war` file, inspects it, and copies its contents to the appropriate destinations within the deployed and running Liferay application.
+When the server starts, it detects the `.war` file, inspects it, and copies its contents to the appropriate destinations inside the deployed and running Liferay application.

 Restart your application server, and let's find out about *publishing* your changes.